Ak5cel/heartify-cli/.github/README.md

 ### No library size limits

 There's no (known) limit to the number of songs Heartify can fetch, so bring along your massive library of 7000 liked songs (or more?)!
-Just be prepared for it to take a bit longer with the measures in place to account for Spotify's rate limits.
+It would just take a bit longer with the measures in place to account for Spotify's rate limits.

 ### Fully local